Look up free Ohio divorce records and obtain them via various agencies.

 A statewide search for records often offers the broadest results.
 However, in the case of Ohio, where a statewide index is not available, the county-level search for divorce records becomes the best alternative.
 This option has its advantages, as a more localized search through counties narrows the scope of your research.

-Starting with Franklin County, the County Clerk of Courts and the County Data Center maintain an online database of divorce records through the Case Information Online (CIO).5 By conducting either a name search or case search on the CIO, record seekers can view divorce records for free.
+Starting with Franklin County divorce lookups, the County Clerk of Courts and the County Data Center maintain an online database of divorce records through the Case Information Online (CIO).5 By conducting either a name search or case search on the CIO, record seekers can view divorce records for free.

 Individuals can obtain certified copies of the decree at a cost of 10 cents per page and a certification fee of $1 per copy.